This factsheet is about Heartburn & Acid Reflux

 These are split into 2 groups:

 It is recommended that PPIs are taken for the shortest time at the lowest dose.
-Exceptions to this are those patients who have confirmed (at gastroscopy) severe reflux disease.
-Your GP, Pharmacist, Endoscopist or Gastroenterology Specialist will be able to discuss with you any concerns you have regarding your acid medication.
+So your doctor may advise coming off the medication.
+If your symptoms return the doctor may adjust your dose to the lowest effective dose to manage your symptoms.
+Exceptions to this are those patients who have confirmed (at endoscopy) to have severe gastro-oesophageal reflux disease, an oesophageal stricture or Barrett’s oesophagus.
+Speak to your GP, Pharmacist, Endoscopist or Gastroenterology Specialist they will be able to discuss with you any concerns you have regarding your acid medication.

 Does Heartburn & Acid Reflux need to be monitored and, if so, how?